 We currently live in the best of times and the worst of times for fatherhood.
 We live in the best of times because fathers who are engaged in their child’s life spend more time than fathers of any previous generation.
 We live in the worst of times because millions of children continue to miss the regular presence of Dad.

 I can’t even begin to imagine what the impact would be on the community if Step 1 could no longer offer men a safe, supportive environment to begin anew.
 Please help us keep a vital service available in northern Nevada.
-Your donation of only $500 can provide shelter, food and ancilary services for one month to a husband, father, brother or son.
-Please donate today!!
+Your donation of only $500 can provide shelter, food and ancillary services for one month to a husband, father, brother, or son.